jfrog/charts/stable/artifactory-ha/README.md

 This chart will do the following:

 * Deploy Artifactory highly available cluster.
 1 primary node and 2 member nodes.
-* Deploy a PostgreSQL database
+* Deploy a PostgreSQL database  **NOTE:** For production grade installations it is recommended to use an external PostgreSQL
 * Deploy an Nginx server

 ## Artifactory HA architecture